nuxeo/nuxeo-drive/README.rst

 ======================================================
-Nuxeo Drive - Desktop synchronization client for Nuxeo
+Nuxeo Drive - Desktop Synchronization Client for Nuxeo
 ======================================================

 This is an ongoing development project for desktop synchronization